@axonlabs/core

 You can access and create routes with just a few steps.

-function in it. // route prefix is optional
+• // route prefix is optional

-const router = Router('prefix') // easier and newer method
+const router = Router('prefix'); // easier and newer method

 // or